-Day 11 of my acrylic pouring color theory series is a high contrast complementary scheme with yellow and shades of violet on white.
-The composition of this piece is very balanced and interesting, and a piece like this could work in almost any room as a focal point.
+Day 11 of my acrylic pouring color theory series is a high contrast dirty pour painting with a complementary scheme of yellow and shades of violet on a background of white.

 - Complementary – Yellow and Violet

 - Light violet

 - Light yellow

 - Dirty-cup pour

 All of the colors I used were mixed from the paint colors below.
 (Blue and magenta for violet; violet and white for light violet; yellow and white for light yellow)

 I used magenta for my violet hues because I think it makes a less muddy color because there isn’t a yellow undertone to it as there is with red.
 So if you ever want to make a very vivid violet color, go with magenta.
 I have found that I actually prefer the Liquitex Basics Quinacridone Magenta to the Artist’s Loft Brilliant Magenta.

 - Artist’s Loft Brilliant Magenta

 - Rustoleum American Accents Gloss Clear (1 thin coat)